 Can an ALTA member sell TIAC stock?

 ALTA members may sell their TIAC stock if they decide not to purchase E&O coverage, leave the title industry, etc. Because TIAC is a risk retention group, members are in fact required to sell their stock should they be declined for coverage or decide not to purchase the E&O coverage for any reason.
-Please see the Summary Business Plan and Disclosure Document for specific rules and requirements concerning the purchase and sale of TIAC stock.

 Is TIAC stock assessable?